 Hazardous Pharmaceutical Waste

-Hazardous pharmaceutical waste is defined as a liquid or solid waste that contains properties that are dangerous or potentially harmful to human health or the environment.
+Hazardous pharmaceutical waste is liquid or solid waste that contains dangerous or potentially harmful properties to human health or the environment.

 U.S. EPA’s final rule for ‘Hazardous Waste Pharmaceuticals’ prohibits healthcare facilities and reverse distributors, as defined by U.S. EPA, from flushing, pouring, or draining pharmaceuticals down a toilet, sink, tub, or other drains as a disposal option.